 Where ν is the kinematic viscosity of the fluid, V a characteristic velocity (U∞ in the present case), and D the cylinder diameter.
 The Reynolds number is arguably the most important parameter in the characterization of fluid flow and will be used throughout the present experiment as the metric for the emergence of the Von Kármàn vortex street.
+In particular, when the Reynolds number is around 5, the flow exhibits two stable counter-rotating vortices behind the cylinder.
+As the Reynolds number increases, these two vortices elongate in the direction of the flow.
+When the Reynolds number reaches a value of approximately 37, the wake becomes unstable and begins to oscillate sinusoidally as a result of an imbalance between pressure and momentum.
+A further increase in Reynolds number up to 47 causes the two counter-rotating vortices to detach from the cylinder in an alternating sequence that follows the sinusoidal wake oscillation [4,5,6].

 The frequency with which vortices are shed off the cylinder is not constant; it varies with the value of the Reynolds number.
-The Strouhal number is another dimensionless parameter that is relevant to this particular fluid configuration because it characterizes the frequency of vortex shedding:
+Shedding frequency is characterized by the Strouhal number, which is the other dimensionless parameter of relevance in this particular fluid flow configuration: